 - Always use an approved, rear-facing car seat properly secured in the back seat. - Your toddler is on the move!
 This is an important time to child proof your home.
 Use safety gates, door latches, and outlet covers.
 Ensure cords and window-drape strings are up and out of reach.
 Place small objects out of reach. - Toddlers are curious.
 Lock up your guns and bullets separately.
 It is the law and will decrease the risk of accidental injury or death caused by firearms. - Your toddler may wander away from you when you aren't looking.
-Watch your toddler carefully. - Prevent injury from burns.
+Watch your toddler carefully. - Always keep crib rails up and the mattress at the lowest setting.
+Change to a toddler bed if he/she climbs out of the crib. - Prevent injury from burns.
 Keep your child away from the stove and oven.
-Turn pot handles to the back of the stove. - Never tie a pacifier or any jewelry around your toddler's neck or to her clothing due to the risk of choking/strangulation. - Never leave your child alone in a bath tub.
+Turn pot hands to the back of the stove. - Never tie a pacifier or any jewelry around your toddler's neck or to her clothing due to the risk of choking/strangulation. - Never leave your child alone in a bath tub.
 Provide close supervision anytime you will be around water (pool, lake) and avoid standing water in your home (buckets). - Don't let anyone smoke or vape around your child. - Use sunscreen and sun-protective clothing when spending time outside. - Consider taking a CPR course. - Use smoke and carbon monoxide detectors and check them twice per year (such as at daylight savings time). - Minnesota Poison Control: 1-800-222-1222 - Car seat clinic locations and schedule: https://dps.mn.gov/divisions/ots/child-passenger-safety/Pages/car-seat-checks.aspx